-Lawrence led a small force on camel and picked up volunteers along the way.
-The attack was a great success, but, after capturing the city, there was no way to communicate the victory.
+Lawrence led a small force travelling on camel and picking up volunteers along the way.
+The attack was a great success but, after capturing the city, there was no way to communicate the victory.
 Lawrence undertook the mission himself and rode all the way back to British Command to tell Allenby in person.

-The victory was a major morale boost for the allies and propelled Lawrence into an important position.
-He had the confidence of Arab leader Emir Faisal and also the British.
-In fact, this dual loyalty to both the British Empire and the Arabs were to prove a testing fact for Lawrence.
+The victory was a major morale boost for the Allies and propelled Lawrence into an important position.
+He had the confidence of the Arab leader Emir Faisal and also the British.
+In fact, this dual loyalty to both the British Empire and the Arabs were to prove a testing dilemma for Lawrence.

 In 1918, Lawrence was involved in the capture of Damascus in Syria.
 He helped to install Faisal as King of a provisional Arab government.
-But, this was to prove short lived as French forces brought this provisional government to an end in 1920.
+But, this was to prove short-lived as French forces brought the provisional government to an end in 1920.
 The British French plan later split up Arabia in two with a line.
 This later created the states of Syria and Iraq.